annshinewu/Fundamentals-of-Python/chapter1.md

 xp: 100
 skills: 2
 ```
-Other than simply deleting or updating elements in a list, there are also other list operations.
+Other than simply deleting or updating elements in a list, there are also other list operations: Concatenation and Membership.
-1. Concatenation
-2. Repetition
-3. Membership

 `@instructions`
 Following the sample code provided, work on the exercise below: